tmlr-group/DAD/README.md

 ```

 ### BPDA+EOT Implementation and Evaluation
-The implementation and evluation of BPDA+EOT strictly follows [the paper](https://arxiv.org/abs/2005.13525) with the following [GitHub](https://github.com/point0bar1/ebm-defense).
+The implementation and evaluation of BPDA+EOT strictly follows [the paper](https://arxiv.org/abs/2005.13525) with the following [GitHub](https://github.com/point0bar1/ebm-defense).

 ### License and Contributing